Skip to main content

 Requirements:

-• Azure AD (now named "Microsoft Entra ID"); or
+• Azure AD (now "Microsoft Entra ID"); or

 • Hybrid Active Directory - Haystack connects through Azure